 CGI Technologies and Solutions, the vendor that maintains and operates CMIPS on behalf of the State, designed and implemented system changes to the CMIPS in order to process the one-time IHSS HCBS Care Economy Payment.
 A newly created special transaction type, known as the Provider One Time Payment, was used to pay out the Care Economy Payment.
-Notices were emailed to all IHSS Providers informing them of the upcoming IHSS Care Economy Payment.
-Paper letters were mailed to Providers that did not have an email address.
+Notices were emailed to all IHSS providers informing them of the upcoming IHSS Care Economy Payment.
+Paper letters were mailed to providers that did not have an email address.
 Each notice included the qualifications required to receive the payment.

-The one -time payment was in January 2022 to 574,730 providers.
+The one-time payment was issued in January 2022 to 574,730 providers.
 Some additional payments were issued for IHSS Providers who were found eligible since the payments were issued in January.
+In total, 574,777 IHSS Providers received the Care Economy Payment as of March 2023.